github/opensourcefriday/README.md

 # Open Source Friday

 Open source is made by people just like you.
-This Friday, invest a few hours contributing to the software you use and love.
+This Friday, invest a few hours contributing to the software you use and love!

 ## What this is